ErikaJacobs/Personal-Website/content/post/Learning From Teaching/index.md

 Even with exercising empathy in these kinds of situations, holding students accountable can be a tough experience sometimes.
 It can drive some students to push back, whether it be through disrespect in your classroom or saying things like "you don't believe in me."
 It's a difficult spot to be in!
 While being flexible is something any professor should strive for, boundaries are really important and teach students valuable life skills.
 I'm very grateful for the students who were respectful of those boundaries and didn't push back - Many of my students were wonderful in this regard.

-Ultimately, I do feel like students making deadlines teach them valuable life skills on following through and keeping to commitments.
+Ultimately, I do feel like students meeting deadlines teaches them valuable life skills on following through and keeping to commitments.
 Holding students accountable only helps them to be better people :smile:

 ## Letting Go